sameduslu/BilConnect/README.md

 Only Bilkent University members can access BilConnect, and this provides security and trust in the user community.
 Users can rate the other user after the finished activity, and this rating point affects their trust score.

 #### User Profiles:
 Users can personalize their profiles.
-Also, they can check the other users' profiles to see their past activity, active posts and trust score.
+Also, they can check the other users' profiles to see their past activity, active posts, and trust scores.

 #### User Feedback:
 Users can share their feedback and experience about BilConnect with admins.